tom-draper/xlsx-pipeline/README.md

 Automate your local .xlsx files.

-XLSX Pipeline runs as a background service processing automated workflows on your Excel sheets.
+XLSX Pipeline runs as a background service processing automated workflows on your sheets.

 Workflows, denoted 'Pipelines', like the one below are defined using a flexible DML using JSON.